contensis/contensis.github.io/docs-src/content-types/field-editors/README.md

 5. Any additional properties that the field editor supports will then be displayed in the panel.
 6. Save any changes you make.

-> Note: In the event you have a content type where entries exist, there may be potential data loss when changing field editors.
+> Note: In the event you have a content type where entries exist, there maybe potential data loss when changing field editors.